Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ---

-## WireShark Analysis
+## Wireshark Analysis

 I needed to look deeper to identify whether there is command-and-control (C2) communication that isn't visible through the proxy.

-I reverted to a pre-infection snapshot of my VM for a clean baseline, set wireshark to capture and opened the 'Position Details and Compensation Policy For Emp.EXE' again.
+I reverted to a pre-infection snapshot of my VM for a clean baseline, set Wireshark to capture, and opened the `Position Details and Compensation Policy For Emp.EXE` again.

 Following execution, network activity was immediately observed.
 Within seconds, the system initiated multiple outbound connections, the first of which was a connection to a Telegram IP.